vzalxndr/ampurr/README.md

 ![Header](repo_graphics/logo_main_min.png)
 > The purr-fect toolkit for managing your Linux hardware and extending your battery's health.

 Ampurr is a utility for Linux laptops designed to give you control over your hardware.
-It features both a powerful **GUI Dashboard** for system monitoring and a simple **CLI** for quick adjustments.
+It features both a simple **GUI Dashboard** for system monitoring and a **CLI** for quick adjustments.

 Its primary goal is to help you extend your battery's lifespan by setting a charge threshold, but ampurr also allows you to manage CPU power profiles and monitor system resources in real-time.